 These chemicals affect the body by mimicking hormones.
 Hormones in turn affect reproduction, puberty, and metabolism.
 A fetus is especially susceptible to these chemicals and his or her reproductive organs can be affected.
 If you are pregnant, trying to get pregnant, or have a child at home going through puberty, you should be particularly concerned about your exposure to endocrine disrupting chemicals.

 Indoor Science can test the dust of your home for pesticides, flame retardants, and plasticizers.
+Why do we measure these chemicals in the dust rather than the air?
+Most of these chemicals are semi-volatile organic compounds (SVOCs) and are not found in the air at high concentrations.
 We target 39 important endocrine disrupting chemicals.
 We provide you with the level in your home and compare it to published studies to aid in the interpretation of the results.

-Testing a home costs over $1,000 due to the complexity of the 39 chemicals analyzed.
-Call us today for more information and a customized quote.
+Testing a home for EDCs costs over $1,000 due to the complexity of the 39 chemicals analyzed.
+Call us today at (312) 920-9393 for more information and a customized quote.
+This testing is often performed in conjunction with measurement of volatile organic compounds.